stoqs/stoqs/docker/README.md

 #### Postgis

-Assumimg you have `psql` on your host:
+Assuming you have `psql` on your host:

 ```shell
 $ psql -h localhost -p 5432 -U stoqsadm -d postgres